fletchel/DL2-CALM/blogpost.md

 ![Figure5](https://github.com/fletchel/DL2-CALM/assets/70916204/b7b69852-9067-4786-b2b6-86eb53046e3a)
 Figure 5.
 Rouge vs. average evaluation runtime normalised for generation length [add softmax-2000/softmax-10000 when available]

 In order to more directly compare the time-performance tradeoff between different confidence methods, we plot ROUGE against average eval runtime (normalised for generation length) in Figure 5.
-Note that these times are likely quite noisy as the cluster we ran experiments on likely experienced differing loads at different times.
+Note that these times are likely quite noisy as the cluster we ran experiments on experienced differing loads at different times.

 Here we again see that the softmax response performs the best, with the best ROUGE performance across all runtimes.
 The classifiers again perform worse than static exiting.
 In particular, it is notable that the additional inference time added by the transformer classifiers appears to cancel out the improvement in performance as measured by ROUGE.
 Indeed, the MLP classifier appears to perform the best of these classifiers for a given runtime.
 This may mean that the MLP classifier strikes the most ideal balance between classifier capacity and time complexity of the classifiers tested.